-By May 2021 over 54,000 people in Manchester had tested positive for COVID and thousands more have witnessed the impact of COVID on their families, friends and colleagues.
+By May 2021 over 54,000 people in Manchester had tested positive for COVID-19 and thousands more have witnessed the impact of COVID-19 on their families, friends and colleagues.

-COVID has widened the divisions in society, shone a harsh light on heath inequalities and loosened the ties that bind us.
+COVID-19 has widened the divisions in society, shone a harsh light on heath inequalities and loosened the ties that bind us.
 The economy has been shattered and businesses that have survived through world wars and recessions have been forced to close their doors.
 The physical and economic impact will be with us for decades to come.

-Professionally, COVID has come as an enormous shock and I have been forced to work in ways that are alien to me.
+Professionally, COVID-19 has come as an enormous shock and I have been forced to work in ways that are alien to me.
 Months of working from home and the sense of isolation that entails have had a huge impact on my physical health and on my mental and psychological wellbeing.

-However, there is some satisfaction to be gained from the fact that my team and I have contributed in a small way to stemming the tide of COVID and minimising its very worst impacts of COVID on our local residents.
+However, there is some satisfaction to be gained from the fact that my team and I have contributed in a small way to stemming the tide of COVID-19 and minimising its very worst impacts on our local residents.

 I am told that in years to come I will feel a sense of pride in what I have achieved.
-We will
+We will see.

-Neil Bendel

-PUBLIC HEALTH SPECIALIST (HEALTH INTELLIGENCE) MANCHESTER POPULATION HEALTH TEAM MANCHESTER HEALTH AND CARE COMMISSIONING
+Neil Bendel PUBLIC HEALTH SPECIALIST (HEALTH INTELLIGENCE), PUBLIC HEALTH TEAM